Wangchenchen233/LLSRFS/README.md

 # LLSRFS
-This repository provides a reference implementation of LLSRFS as described in the paper "Local Structure Learning and Exponentially Weighted Sparse Regression for Unsupervised Feature Selection".
+This repository provides a reference implementation of LLSRFS as described in the paper "Unsupervised Feature Selection by Learning Exponential Weights".

+## Datasets
+All data sets can be obtained from the UCI machine learning repository (https://archive.ics.uci.edu/ml/datasets.php) or scikit-feature selection repository (https://jundongl.github.io/scikit-feature/datasets.html).

-### Requirements
+## Requirements
 Install the following packages:

 - numpy